rober12345/k-nearest-neighbors-project-tutorial/README.md

 **Step 6:**

 As you can see there are some columns with json format.
-With the following code, you can view what genres the first row includes.
+With the following code, you can view what genres are included in the first row.

 ```py
 movies.iloc[0].genres